Embotics/Scenarios/Deploy-Kubernetes-Cluster-Azure-AKS/README.md

 Import a vCommander completion workflow to complete the provisioning and configuration of the cluster.

 1. Go to [Embotics Git Hub / Scenarios](https://github.com/Embotics/Scenarios) and clone or download the repository.
-2. In vCommander, go to **Configuration > Service Request Configuration > Completion Workflows** and click **Import**.
+1. In vCommander, go to **Configuration > Service Request Configuration > Completion Workflows** and click **Import**.
-3. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploy-Kubernetes-Cluster-Azure-AKS` directory, select the `add-aks-cluster.yaml` file, and click **Open**. vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
+1. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploy-Kubernetes-Cluster-Azure-AKS` directory, select the `add-aks-cluster.yaml` file, and click **Open**. vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
-4. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.
+1. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.

-​        To learn more, see [Importing and Exporting Workflow Definitions](http://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm).
+​        To learn more, see [Exporting and Importing Workflow Definitions](https://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm).

+## Generate an SSH public key

+You must have a valid SSH public key that vCommander can use to connect with the Azure portal.
+You should generate the key on the same machine on which vCommander has been installed.

+You can use a tools such as PuTTYgen or ssh-keygen depending on your environment.

 ## Create the required Azure objects